JinyuWang123/TDA/README.md

 If you want to run a single RMD file to generate Table K.3, please run [overall_table6.Rmd ](https://github.com/JinyuWang123/TDA/blob/main/Simulation%20Study/Code_table6/overall_table6.Rmd)
-### Code for Figure 1
+### Code for Figure 1.1
-[Code-Figure1](https://github.com/JinyuWang123/TDA/tree/main/Mandibular%20Molars/Code_Figure1) produces the results displayed in the left panel of Figure 1 (arxiv-figure 1).
-The right panel of Figure 1 (arxiv-figure 4) comes from the reference [Wang (2021)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-15/issue-2/A-statistical-pipeline-for-identifying-physical-features-that-differentiate-classes/10.1214/20-AOAS1430.full).
+[Code-Figure1](https://github.com/JinyuWang123/TDA/tree/main/Mandibular%20Molars/Code_Figure1) produces the results displayed in the left panel of Figure 1.1.
+The right panel of Figure 1.1 comes from the reference [Wang (2021)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-15/issue-2/A-statistical-pipeline-for-identifying-physical-features-that-differentiate-classes/10.1214/20-AOAS1430.full).

-If you want to run a single RMD file to generate Figure 1, please run [Fig1.R ](https://github.com/JinyuWang123/TDA/blob/main/Mandibular%20Molars/Code_Figure1/Fig1.R)
+If you want to run a single RMD file to generate Figure 1.1, please run [Fig1.R ](https://github.com/JinyuWang123/TDA/blob/main/Mandibular%20Molars/Code_Figure1/Fig1.R)
 ### Code for Figure 2
 Note that Figure 2a and 2c are also given in Figure 5.
 See the code for Figure 5g and 5h.
 For replication of these results please code for Figure 5.